Lodges and Glamping

 Lake Quinault Rain Forest

-The temperate rain forests of Olympic National Park offer shaded trails dripping with moss in every shade of green.
+The temperate rainforests offer shaded trails dripping with moss in every shade of green.
 This area is a must if entering Olympic National Park from the south.

 Hiking around Lake Quinault